vpaeder/esp_obs_commander/README.md

 # ESP-OBS-Commander: A stream controller with obs-websocket and ESP32

 This is a project meant to run on an ESP32 wired with a touch screen and a number of other components.
 It communicates with the [obs-websocket](https://github.com/obsproject/obs-websocket) plugin for OBS Studio, with protocol v5.0.0.
-My point here was to write a simple toolkit to write functional graphical interfaces for ESP32 in C++.
-The application to obs-websocket is one use case that is simple enough to test basic building blocks.

 The project is based on the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32) and a number of external components (see *dependencies* below).
 I use [Microsoft Visual Studio Code](https://code.visualstudio.com), for which an [ESP-IDF plugin](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/vscode-setup.html) is available.

 The graphical interface is built using [LVGL](https://github.com/lvgl/lvgl) through my own C++ bindings, [lvglpp](https://github.com/vpaeder/lvglpp).

 You can find the PCB model that I used for testing [here](https://github.com/vpaeder/kicad_stream_controller)(in French).
 When I started this, this project costed me, for a single unit (components, PCB and case), about 75€ including shipping.
 Be aware that you need a little bit of practice with electronics to mount the components correctly.
+It is of course possible to use another hardware, as long as the screen is big enough.
+You may need to adapt drivers though.

 # Functionalities